JonWatkins/suika/README.md

 ## Example

 A simple todo example can be found [here](https://jonwatkins.github.io/suika-example/).
-Or you can checkout thre repo [here](https://github.com/JonWatkins/suika-example).
+Or you can checkout the repo [here](https://github.com/JonWatkins/suika-example).

 ## Usage